muchdogesec/cxe2stix_helper/README.md

 The earliest CPEs have a last modified date in 2007.

-### Download the data

-Make life easy for yourself -- [we have also made the data produced by the above commands available to download freely in our cti_knowledge_base_store repository](https://github.com/muchdogesec/cti_knowledge_base_store).

 ## Git submodule use

 We try and keep this repo in sync with the remote cve2stix / cpe2stix repos used as Git submodules when changes happen.